Users

 • The configured amount of time has passed since the user last reset their password.

 There are times when a specific group of users should have access to the same information.
-See Roles to see the security groups available through the search appliance.
+Users can be added to preconfigured default Roles or to customer-created groups.
 Groups are used in security collections and system sets and can limit the information a specific set of users can view.
-Dashboards can also be created for individual groups.

 1. Click Users in the navigation pane.